 Assuming approval by the Company's stockholders at the Annual Meeting, the Series B Preferred Stock issuable on exchange of Class A-2 Units of Crimson will be convertible into up to 8,675,214 shares of Class B Common Stock which, when eventually converted into shares of Common Stock of the Company, would exceed 20% of our shares of Common Stock outstanding.
 On the date of the Crimson Transaction, the Company had 13,651,521 shares of Common Stock outstanding.
-Accordingly, pursuant to the requirements of Section 312.03(c) of the NYSE Listed Company Manual, these additional shares of Class B Common Stock cannot be issued, and therefore none of the shares of Series B Preferred Stock could be converted into shares of Class B Common Stock, without stockholder approval.
-Further, while the issuance of these securities will not result in a person or group acquiring ownership of more than 50% of the Company is tookholders of the transaction to constitute a change of control.
-The terms of the Series B Preferred Stock (as described in Proposal 2 below) provide that, if existing stockholders of the Company have not approved the convertibility of the Series B Preferred Stock by February 3, 2022, then the dividend rate shall increase from the current rate of 4.00% per annum to 11.00% per annum.
+Accordingly, pursuant to the requirements of Section 312.03(c) of the NYSE Listed Company Manual, these additional shares of Class B Common Stock cannot be issued, and therefore none of the shares of Series B Preferred Stock could be converted into shares of Class B Common Stock, without stockholder vote to approval.
+Further, while the issuance of these securities will not result in a person or group acquiring ownership of more than 50% of the Company's voting equity, the stockholder vote to approve Proposal 2 also constitutes, for purposes of NYSE rules, the approval of a potential change of control of the Company if the NYSE should deem the transaction to constitute a change of control.
+The terms of the Series B Preferred Stock (as described in Proposal 2 below) provide that, if existing stockholders of the Company have not approved the convertibility of the Series B Preferred Stock to Class B Common Stock by February 3, 2022, then the dividend rate shall increase from the current rate of 4.00% per annum to 11.00% per annum.